Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

 * `flow.typing.Callback`：corresponding to a callback function.
 It is use to call job function synchronous.
 We will introduce below.

-## Obtain result in asynchronous
+## Obtain result in asynchronization

-Normally, the efficiency of asynchronous is better than synchronous.
+Normally, the efficiency of asynchronization is better than synchronization.
 The following is introduced how to obtain the result from a job function which is asynchronous training.

 Basic steps include: